 Key Ingredients:

-- Butter & Garlic: Sautéed together to add rich, savory depth to the couscous.
+- Butter & Garlic: Sautéed together to add savory depth and flavor to the couscous.

-- Vegetable Broth & Water: For cooking the couscous and infusing extra flavor.
+- Vegetable Broth & Water: For cooking the couscous and infusing an extra hint of flavor.

-- Parsley: Fresh and finely chopped, the star herb for that classic tabbouleh brightness.
+- Parsley: Fresh and finely chopped for herbiness and color.

 - Red Onion: Thinly sliced for a mild, crisp bite.

-- Feta Cheese: Crumbled for creamy, salty richness.
+- Feta Cheese: Crumbled feta cheese adds a creamy, savory tang.

-- White Beans (Butter Beans): Protein-packed, creamy beans to make the salad hearty and satisfying.
+- White Beans (Butter Beans): Protein-packed, creamy beans not only add texture but make this salad more filling.

-- Extra Virgin Olive Oil & Lemon Juice: The simple, zesty dressing that ties everything together.
+- Extra Virgin Olive Oil & Lemon Juice: A simple, zesty dressing that ties everything together.

-- Gluten-Free: Use gluten-free couscous alternatives like quinoa, millet, or rice to keep this salad gluten-free and celiac safe.
+- Gluten-Free: Use a gluten-free couscous alternatives like quinoa or rice to keep this salad gluten-free and celiac safe.

 - Dairy-Free/Vegan: Swap the butter for olive oil or a plant-based margarine and replace feta cheese with dairy-free feta (such as VioLife's Just like Feta.
 I've used this one a few times and it tastes just like feta!) or omit it altogether.